 How to know if you are spraying correctly.

-You’ll know if you’re spraying correctly when you notice your skin is glistening after a few seconds.
+You’ll know if you’re spraying your sunscreen correctly when you notice your skin is glistening after a few seconds.
 To avoid missing an area on your body, spray the mist evenly before rubbing.
 “I recommend that you spray and then you make sure that you rub it in so that you’re not missing any spots,” says Dr. Kattan.

 Also, Boston-based dermatologist, Dr. Allison Larson hammers on spraying your body until it glistens and she explains further; “Too many people simply spray in the general direction of their skin without paying attention to whether visible liquid is coating the intended area of the body.”